CassandreHeritier/marklifemap/README.md

-# Marklifemap, a tool for visualizing your own data on the lifemap.
+# Marklifemap is a tool to visualizing your own data on a lifemap.

-**Marklifemap** allows a user to visualize his own dataset in the lifemap, accessible from http://lifemap.univ-lyon1.fr/.
+**Marklifemap** allows you to visualize your own dataset on a lifemap version that you can choose, accessible from http://lifemap.univ-lyon1.fr/.

 **Marklifemap** is written in R language.